learning2hash/learning2hash.github.io/tutorial.md

 4. Save the training, validation and test segments in separate Numpy (.npy) files.

 The training dataset will act as the database that we will index with LSH.
 The validation dataset is handy for determining the main LSH parameters
 (L, the number of hashtables and K, the number of bits per hash key).
+We will tune these later to maximise our performance metrics (recall and precision).
 The test dataset will form our queries that will be used to return matches from the database.

 For a given query sound (e.g. a bird song) we hope similar sounds from the database will be returned!
+Without further ado, let's get started on extracting our featureset!